pinterest/orion/README.md

 - **Scalable**: Ability to handle thousands of nodes and 10s of clusters efficiently

-- **Plugable**: Orion was developed with the understanding that not all distributed systems behave the same way, pluggability, extensibility and abstraction is at the very core of Orion
+- **Pluggable**: Orion was developed with the understanding that not all distributed systems behave the same way, pluggability, extensibility and abstraction is at the very core of Orion

 ## Current State